-• First-aid provision will be available at all times while people are on the school premises and also off the premises during school visits/sports fixtures.
+- Information on the school's first aid provision will be included in the staff handbook and on Firefly. - First-aid provision will be available at all times while people are on the school premises and also off the premises during school visits/sports fixtures. - On school premises, first aid is usually administered by the Registered Nurse/Appointed First Aider or in their absence by a member of staff holding a first aid qualification. - In line with DfE requirements for the Early Years Foundation Stage ("EYFS") at least one paediatric first aider must be available at all times during the school day & for trips at least one member of accompanying staff must hold a paediatric first aid certificate - For school visits and sports fixtures, first aid provision is part of the risk assessment and will usually be provided by a suitably trained member of teaching staff.

-- On school premises, first aid is administered by the Registered Nurse or in her absence by a member of staff holding a first aid qualification. - In line with DfE requirements for the Early Years Foundation Stage ("EYFS") at least one paediatric first aider must be available at all times during the school day. - For school visits and sports fixtures, first aid provision is part of the risk assessment and will usually be provided by a suitably trained member of teaching staff. - For EYFS trips at least one member of accompanying staff must hold a paediatric first aid certificate. - Portable first aid kits can be booked out from the medical room for staff to take on trips off site. - The HR & Governance Administrator holds a complete and up to date record of all staff who are first aid trained, along with their particular qualifications and dates of expiry which can be located on firefly using the following link:
+- Portable first aid kits can be booked out from the medical room for staff to take on trips off site. - The Senior HR & Governance Officer holds a complete and up to date record of all staff who are first aid trained, along with their particular qualifications and dates of expiry which can be located on firefly using the following link: